History of YouTube: Continued growth and functionality (2007–2013)

 In October 2012, YouTube introduced the ability to add a translucent and overlaid custom icon at a corner of all own videos, which can link to the channel page or a specified video.
 The feature was initially named "InVideo Programming".

 YouTube relaunched its design and layout in early December 2012 Notable changes of the watch page are the relocation of title and the "Subscribe" button from above to below the video's viewport, the removal of the button that opened a section above the video viewport showing other videos of the same channel without needing to leave the watch page, and the removal of a button-sized banner located above the viewport, which could contain a custom image, popularly icons and text logos.
 Playlists on the watch page, which were formerly displayed as collapsible horizontal list fixed at the page bottom, became a scrollable vertical list next to the video player.

 On December 21, 2012, the "Gangnam Style" music video by South Korean musician PSY became the first YouTube video to surpass one billion views.

+In 2012, Youtube launched a trusted flagger program to mass report videos for violating its guidelines.

 As of early 2013, YouTube video recommendations contain both videos and channels.